docksal/docksal/docs/behat.md

 You can use any other port (not only 2223).

 ### Add new deployment server
 Open settings (menu item *File->Settings...*).
-In openned windows on left side select item *Build, Execution, Deployment->Deployment*:
+In opened windows on left side select item *Build, Execution, Deployment->Deployment*:

 ![](img/behat-phpstorm-deployment-configure.png)

 Create new SFTP connection and fill form.
-Don't foget to fill *Web server root URL*.
+Don't forget to fill *Web server root URL*.
 Press *Test SFTP connection...* button and if everything is ok, you will see that test is successful.

 On the second tab you should to check and correct mapping: